ma-serra/OpenContracts/docs/permissioning/consolidated_permissioning_guide.md

 The annotation privacy model allows annotations to be marked as "created by" a specific analysis or extract, making them private to that source object.
 This provides fine-grained privacy control for programmatically generated annotations.

+### Centralized Permission Checking

+All permission checks for annotations now go through the enhanced `user_has_permission_for_obj` function, which automatically handles:

+1. **Superuser bypass** - Superusers always have full permissions
+2. **Structural annotations** - Always read-only regardless of other permissions
+3. **Privacy enforcement** - Checks source object permissions for private annotations
+4. **Permission inheritance** - Requires SAME permission level on source object as requested
+5. **Document+corpus computation** - Uses AnnotationQueryOptimizer for final permissions

+This means mutations don't need to understand the privacy model - they just call `user_has_permission_for_obj` and it handles everything.

 ### Database Schema

 ```python